Board of Directors

 He has presented numerous workshops for parents, teachers, and administrators on topics including phonological awareness assessment and intervention, the simple view of reading as an instructional framework, anxiety and attention difficulties in children with Dyslexia, and navigating the response to intervention process for parents.
 Jesse is also a certified trainer for the National Association of School Psychologists’ school safety and crisis preparedness model.

 Jesse is passionate about bridging the gap between research and practice in order to improve educational and mental health outcomes for all children regardless of circumstance.
 He holds a Bachelor’s degree and Florida state certification in Elementary Education and an Educational Specialist (Ed.S.) degree in School Psychology, both from the University of Central Florida.
-He currently lives in the Tampa Bay area with his wife and is an avid home cook and voracious reader.
+He currently lives in the Tampa Bay area with his wife and twin daughters.
+He is an avid home cook and voracious reader.

 Elizabeth Ward